 Griff-“That’s enough to make a bulldog bust his chain!”

-Does this sexualized figure have a mother instinct?
-Is this act of caring for the infant alluding to a maternal aspect to Kelly?
+Does this sexualized figure have a maternal instinct?
+Is this act of caring for the infant alluding to a maternal aspect of Kelly?

 We don’t hear sexy horns anymore, now it’s sweeping strings, romantic swells, of the grandiose potential for the American Dream.
 A normal life ahead?
 Kelly continues to walk through the park with her bags.
 Passing yet another woman on a park bench with a baby carriage.
 The visual narrative lets us know that this is a family town.
 Now we see Griff still following her.
 Fixes his jacket and checks to see if anyone notices that he’s tracking Kelly.

-The scene cross fades into Kelly and Griff sitting on a park bench.
+The scene cross-fades into Kelly and Griff sitting on a park bench.
 Kelly’s reading a book and Griff is leaning on her suitcase.
-He asks “traveling saleslady? she says “uh ha” “Staying long?”
+He asks “Traveling saleslady?
+She says “Uh ha” “Staying long?”
 Still looking at her book “long enough to cover this territory.”
-Griff says “Well there’s one Hotel in town, special rates for salesmen…” Looking down at her case “what’re you selling?”
-She puts her book down grabs the case and says “Angel Foam” opens up the case and reveals 3 bottles “champagne.”
+Griff says “Well there’s one Hotel in town, special rates for salesmen…” Looking down at her case “What’re you selling?”
+She puts her book down grabs the case and says “Angel Foam” opens up the case and reveals 3 bottles “of champagne.”
 Griff seems delighted.
 Kelly tells him “best on the market.”
-He asks “what are the pens for?”
+He asks “What are the pens for?”
 She gives a little shake of her head “customers.”
 A strange undertone to the way she says “customers.”
-A few years back or as recently as present day “customer” means something very different for Kelly.
+A few years back or as recently as the present day “customer” means something very different for Kelly.

 Griff asks “How ’bout a sample.”
 She slams the case closed.
-We hear the clasps jingle as she says “uh uh, no free sips.”
-He readjusts himself and leans in and tell her “well I’m pretty good at popping the cork…if the vintage is right.”
+We hear the clasps jingle as she says “Uh uh, no free sips.”
+He readjusts himself and leans in and tells her “Well I’m pretty good at popping the cork…if the vintage is right.”

 Fade out, then fade into:

-Then the tension breaks and he smiles, puts his arm around her and kisses her neck.
-There’s a shot of money on a small table, next to a chilled bottle in an ice bucket.“Well at least you made a ten spot on Angel Foam.”
+Then the tension breaks and he smiles puts his arm around her and kisses her neck.
+There’s a shot of money on a small table, next to a chilled bottle in an ice bucket.“Well, at least you made a ten spot on Angel Foam.”
 “I thought you gave me a twenty?”
 “Isn’t that enough wine to make you see double?” he answers.
 He starts rubbing her neck and cheek and she says “Ah, Moonlight Sonata… my favorite.”
 He kisses her neck she says “I see myself in a boat when I hear that… a boat… on a lake… and the moonlight… leaves lazily falling on me… what do you see?”
-He’s still kiss es her, hand on her neck, “I’m tone deaf” he says.
+He still kisses es her, hand on her neck, “I’m tone deaf” he says.

 Kelly obviously aspires for better things.
 She has a sense of refinement.
 Appreciation for the classics.
 This is a woman with many layers.
 She is not just a whore.

 Cross Fade, Griff is now getting dressed.
 He tells Kelly that she can sleep at his place, just for the night.
 She’s still sitting on the floor.
-Leaning up against the couch contemplative.
+Leaning up against the couch contemplating.
 She gets up and asks “How long have you been a cop?”
 He turns around after taking a sip of coffee “is my badge that obvious?”
-Kelly says “is mine?”
-Griff says “well I was taking no chances.”
-She says “in my business I have to.”
+Kelly says “Is mine?”
+Griff says “Well I was taking no chances.”
+She says “In my business, I have to.”
 These are two marked people, Griff and Kelly.
 The user and the used.

 She continues “I’m not going to start the Bubonic plague here” Griff grabs her “Now listen, it’s nothing personal Muffin…if I let you set up shop in this neighborhood, people’d chop me like a ripe banana.” she comes back at him “then why’d you buy my merchandise.”
 She now joins in objectifying herself as a commodity.
 A thing she can sell.
 Her body and sex are equal components to her total worth.

 She nods, and then he finally asks “What’s your name?”
 She answers “Kelly.”
 He’s still holding onto her with his hands.
 He barks at her “Your real name!”
 She jabs back equally on par with his tone “K E double L Y.” He tells her she’ll be his sounds like “ichi van” that’s a Japanese expression, he picked it up in Tokyo.
-She knows what it means, tells him “means number one..”
+She knows what it means, and tells him “means number one..”
 He looks at her approvingly as if surprised that she’s intelligent.
-Now she asks “what’s your name tiger?”
+Now she asks “What’s your name tiger?”
 “Za, I mean Griff.”
-Now she says “your real name” as he puts his hat on he spells out “G R I double F.” She asks “rank?”
+Now she says “Your real name” As he puts his hat on he spells out “G R I double F.” She asks “Rank?”
 “Captain.”
-She looks over his suit “no uniform?”
+She looks over his suit “No uniform?”
 “Everybody knows me.”
 He tilts his hat down over his eyes.
 Is that a gesture of shame?

 Kelly hands him a pen “a reminder not to change brands.”
 Another innuendo, he reads the writing on the pen “Angel Foam guarantee’s satisfaction.”
-He snickers, “it’s almost as good as Candy’s trademark.”
+He snickers, “It’s almost as good as Candy’s trademark.”
 Kelly crosses her arms and looks skeptical “Oh what does Candy guarantee?”
 Griff answer “indescribable pleasure...(Kelly nods)… she got it out of a book, it’s stamped on all her glasses… tell her I sent you.”
-He tilts his head and looks at her and with a stern voice and says “Kelly” as if asking a question.
+He tilts his head and looks at her with a stern voice and says “Kelly” as if asking a question.
 She replies “Yes sir?”
 “Didn’t you forget something?”
 She pauses then acts like the light bulb just went on, “oh, thank you for the room Captain” she says in a wispy voice.
-Griff says “you owe me ten bucks change” she says “uh uh” as she fixes his tie.
-“I never make change” just then the sexy vava voom sax starts playing
+Griff says “You owe me ten bucks change,” she says “Uh uh” as she fixes his tie.
+“I never make change” Just then the bump and grind sax start playing.

-Now from a distance, a far off lens, we see her walking down the sidewalk lined with trees, she seems so small in the scene.
-She’s closer now, we hear her heals clicking on the pavement.
+Now from a distance, a far-off lens, we see her walking down the sidewalk lined with trees, she seems so small in the scene.
+She’s closer now, we hear her heels clicking on the pavement.
 She looks up, there is a sign, Madam Josephine Seamstress.
 Kelly smiles, then we see that she is reading a sign Pleasant Room For Rent a closer shot, emphasis on the word Pleasant.

-Kelly shakes her head and smiles with a joyfulness.
+Kelly shakes her head and smiles with joyfulness.
 She walks up the steps and rings the bell.
-With her back turned looking out over the town, she shakes her head like “yes, this is for me, this is the place for me.”
-An old woman Miss Josephine played by Betty Bronson, opens the door, and says good morning.
-Kelly says “you have a room for rent.”
+With her back turned looking out over the town, she shakes her head “Yes, this is for me, this is the place for me.”
+An old woman Miss Josephine played by Betty Bronson, opens the door and says good morning.
+Kelly says “You have a room for rent.”
 “Please come in” Kelly walks into the house, and looks pleased.
-The kindly old woman wearing an apron says “here let me take that” and grabs Kelly’s bag.“Thank you” “I’ll show you the room…this is the room…it has a beautiful view, it faces the river.”
-Kelly gets excited and walks around a four poster bed. “it’s a family heirloom…do you realize we spend about a third of our lives in bed?”
+The kindly old woman wearing an apron says “Here let me take that” and grabs Kelly’s bag.“Thank you” “I’ll show you the room…this is the room…it has a beautiful view, it faces the river.”
+Kelly gets excited and walks around a four-poster bed. “it’s a family heirloom…do you realize we spend about a third of our lives in bed?”

-“Your reference is that face Ms Kelly.”
+“Your reference is that face, Ms. Kelly.”
 Kelly laughs “Oh” the woman looks adoringly at her, still holding her hand.”Good heavens I forgot, I’ll have to move Charley out of your room” “Charley?”
-“I wouldn’t want him to bother you while you’re asleep” She move a screen to the side and exposes a dressing dummy with military medals and hat.
+“I wouldn’t want him to bother you while you’re asleep” She moves a screen to the side and exposes a dressing dummy with military medals and a hat.
 “I named him Charley after a gentleman I was to marry… I kept this room ready for him ever since I got the president’s wire that Charley was killed in the war.”
 She’s holding his hat.
 “That was 20 years ago, oh I come up here all the time and talk to Charley.”
 She replaces the hat on the figure.
 “Last week I realized the president was right and Charley was dead, and I’d never get married.”
 Kelly looks sympathetically at her.
-“Well I’ll move him downstairs.”
-“Oh he won’t be in the way.”
+“Well, I’ll move him downstairs.”
+“Oh, he won’t be in the way.”
 Kelly asserts with a kind smile.
-The old woman’s eyes brighten “you don’t mind?”
+The old woman’s eyes brighten “You don’t mind?”
 “No in fact it’ll do me good to talk to him now and then.”
-“Well he’ll always agree with you.”
-Both woman laugh together.
+“Well, he’ll always agree with you.”
+Both women laugh together.